 Perfect Stranger (2007)

-The movie: A ludicrous cyber-thriller which sees journalist Berry flirt awkwardly with Bruce Willis' businessman, who she suspects is the killer of her childhood friend.
+A ludicrous cyber-thriller which sees journalist Berry flirt awkwardly with Bruce Willis' businessman, who she suspects is the killer of her childhood friend.

 Rotten Tomatoes rating: 11%